 The draft verification test plan JVET-Q2009 was prepared and is available at the JVET web site.

-Due to the Corona situation, my activities on test sequence identification and viewing for the VVC verification tests have been much lower than intended.
+Due to the Corona situation, activities on test sequence identification and viewing for the VVC verification tests have been much lower than intended.
 So far, RWTH have scanned through the JVET ftp site for material outside of the CTC set which could be useful, and also looked elsewhere a bit.
-A summary of this can be found in the Anne of this report.
-Note that this was done mainly by assessing the raw sequences.
-For some, I looked at QP40 RA encodings to get an impression.
+A summary of this can be found in document JVET-R0461.

-Ideally, we would generate RD-plots comparing VTM and HM performance at a set of QPs, and then narrow down the list of sequences and converge towards rate points suitable for the visual tests.

-At a physical meeting, we could have had a major viewing activity for this purpose.
-Now we will have to improvise to keep on going.

-At this time, the computing resource of RWTH is limited.
-If experts from industry could allocate simulation time on running VTM and HM simulations this could help.